 If a document preparer flunks any of the following tests, you probably should not hire the unlicensed, uninsured person/firm/website to form your Arizona LLC.

 Test # 1: Does the document preparer accurately state the costs to form an Arizona LLC?
 The Arizona Corporation Commission has two filing fees for new LLCs: (i) $50 basic fee, and (ii) $85 for expedited filing.
-Beware of document preparers who misrepresent the amount of the Arizona Corporation Commission filing fee or that will charge to publish in a newspaper when the LLC’s place of business in in Maricopa or Pima County.
+Beware of document preparers who misrepresent the amount of the Arizona Corporation Commission filing fee or that will charge to publish in a newspaper when the LLC’s place of business in in Maricopa or Pima County because publication is not required when the LLC’s place of business is in either of these counties.

 Test #2: Does the document preparer refer to something called a “resident agent”?
 If so, the document preparer is not familiar with Arizona LLC law because the term “resident agent” does not apply to an Arizona LLC.
 Arizona law does require all Arizona LLCs to have a statutory agent, rather than a resident agent, which is a term used in states other than Arizona.
 If the document preparer does not know this basic fact about Arizona LLC’s, you should wonder what substantive facts about Arizona law is the doc preparer oblivious to.

 Test #3: Does the document preparer misrepresent the length of time it takes to form an Arizona LLC?
 Beware the doc preparer who claims it takes a long time to form an Arizona LLC, especially one who seeks additional money to expedite the process.
 An Arizona LLC is born and can begin doing business the day the Articles of Organization are filed with the Arizona Corporation Commission unless the Articles are rejected by the Arizona Corporation Commission.
-The ACC’s review of the Articles is generally 3 – 5 business days for expedited filings ($85 filing fee) and approximately 21 business days for non-expedited filings ($50).
-We always file our Articles of Organization on an expedited basis.
-For more precise information about the ACC’s review times, see its online processing times report.
+The ACC’s review of the Articles is varies depending on its work load.
+I always pay the expedited filing fee of $85 for the quickest review.
+For the ACC’s current review times see its online processing times report.

 Test #4: Does the document preparer give you something called a “seal”?
 The seal embosser is a two piece metal device stored inside a pouch.
 Company seals emboss (raise the text) the company name, state, and date of formation on a piece of paper when you insert the paper into the jaws of the seal and then smash the two handles together.
 Whoopee!!
 A total waste of money.
 A seal is not required by Arizona law and has no legal significance.
 Why doesn’t the doc preparer know a seal for an Arizona LLC is worthless?
 A seal is an example of fluff doc preparers offer to make uninformed prospects hire the doc preparer.
 They could also offer to give each LLC a pillow that has the LLC’s motto crocheted by Aunt Bessie in Latin.
 Arizona LLC law does not require an AZ LLC to have a Latin motto, but the pillow with motto could be another dandy item of fluff a doc preparer could add to their list of worthless bloat (including simple legal forms on a disk you’ll never use) intended to convince a gullible prospect to hire the doc preparer for a “bargain” price because the purchaser will get a lot of neat, but useless bloat.